DUAL DIAGNOSIS

 There are several possible reasons for this:

-• Poor executive functioning is intrinsic for ADHD, so when adolescents and young adults with ADHD are exposed to alcohol, tobacco, and illicit drugs, they lack self-restraint.
+• Poor executive functioning is intrinsic to ADHD, so when adolescents and young adults with ADHD are exposed to alcohol, tobacco, and illicit drugs, they lack self-restraint.

-• ADHD leads to demoralization and failure, which are commonly associated with substance use disorders in adolescents.
+• ADHD may contribute to experiences of demoralization and perceived failure, which can be associated with an increased risk of substance use disorders in adolescents.

 • People with ADHD may have an impaired reward system.
 Substances activate that reward system in a similar way to stimulant medications that are used to treat ADHD.